The Mass Gap Approach to QCD.I. The true gauge and dynamical structures of its ground state: The gluon SD equation

-It is instructive for further purpose to present the initial gluon SD eq.~(2.1), on account of the expressions (2.2) and (2.4) as follows:

-All the terms which contribute to the full gluon self-energy eq.~(2.2), and hence eq.~(2.5), are tensors, having the dimensions of a mass squared.
-All these skeleton loop integrals are therefore quadratically divergent (QD), i.e., ultraviolet (UV) divergent in the perturbation theory (PT) regime, and so they are assumed to be regularized.
-Contrary to QED, QCD being a non-abelian gauge theory can suffer from the severe infrared (IR) singularities in the $q^2 \rightarrow 0$ limit due to the self-interaction of massless gluon modes.
-Thus, all the possible subtractions at zero may be dangerous~\cite{2,3,4,5,6,7}.
-That is why in all the quantities below, the dependence on the finite (slightly different from zero) dimensionless subtraction point $\alpha$ has to be understood.
-In other words, all the subtractions at zero and the Taylor expansions around zero should be understood as the subtractions at $\alpha$ and the structure of the Taylor expansions near $\alpha$, where they are justified to be used.
-From the technical point of view, however, it is convenient to put formally $\alpha=0$ in all the expressions and derivations below, and to restore the explicit dependence on non-zero $\alpha$ in all the quantities only at the later stage.
-In all the quantities where the dependence on the dimensionless UV regulating parameter $\lambda$ and $\alpha$ is not shown explicitly, nevertheless, it should be also assumed.
-For example, $\Pi_{\rho\sigma}(q; D) \equiv \Pi_{\rho\sigma}(q; D, \lambda, \alpha)$ and similarly for all other quantities.
+All the terms which contribute to the full gluon self-energy eq.~(2.2) are tensors, having the dimensions of a mass squared.
+All these skeleton loop integrals are therefore quadratically divergent (QD), i.e., UV divergent in the PT regime, and so they are assumed to be regularized from above.
+Contrary to QED, QCD being a non-abelian gauge theory can suffer from the severe infrared (IR) singularities in the $q^2 \rightarrow 0$ limit (i.e., more singular than the PT one $\sim 1/q^2$).
+Evidently, they will be generated due to the self-interaction of massless gluon modes.
+Thus, all the skeleton loop integrals, contributing to the full gluon self-energy, are assumed to be regularized from below as well.
 This means that all the expressions are regularized (i.e., we render infinite skeleton loop integrals to be finite).
-The tadpole term (2.4) is the QD constant $\Delta^2_t(D)$, but already regularized one from below and above as well as all the other such kind of constants which may appear in the theory.
-Being the mass squared regularized quantity, it is explicitly present in the QCD ground state, see eq.~(2.5).
-However, it violets the gauge symmetry of the QCD Lagrangian.
-One of our primary aims is to clarify its role in the dynamical and gauge structures of the QCD vacuum in more detail.
-For this purpose we develop a suitable formalism below.
+How precisely the regulating parameters have to be introduced is not important here, since we are not going to calculate any of these skeleton loop integrals explicitly, as emphasized above.
+They will be assumed but not explicitly shown in all the regularized expressions, for simplicity.